textileio/community/docs/a-tour-of-textile.md

 #### List notifications

-Let's see what kind of notifications your first peer (Clyde) has.
+Let's see what kind of notifications your first peer (Clyde) has:

 ```tab="cmd"
 textile notifications ls